-Steep Ravine begins at the rear left back of Pantoll Station parking lot , as a descent into a pretty redwood canyon and gets better with each step, as you descend past waterfalls , many stairs , along redwoods and down an unexpected but very sturdy ladder .
+Steep Ravine begins at the rear left back of Pantoll Station parking lot , as a descent into a pretty redwood canyon and gets better with each step.
+Futhermore, when you descend through this mountain trail, you pass waterfalls , many stairs , along redwoods and down an unexpected but very sturdy ladder.

-This is the last portion of the hike.
+This is the last portion of this California hike.
 You leave Steep Ravine and left over the bridge , past an old dam.
 Dipsea ascends a little, crests then descends easily.

 Besides, the view after the crest is breathtaking : the ocean, Stinson Beach, Bolinas Lagoon.

 Dipsea descends moderately then turns into the woods with a creek on the right.
 Cross Panoramic Highway and pick up the mountain trail on the opposite side to reach Stinson Beach

 Finally, at the end of the day, after severals hours of hiking, back to the parking or, at this point, you may want to relax and enjoy a beautiful sunset on the beach with a take out dinner and a few drinks.